-Due to the coronavirus pandemic, you may have had to shift your focus from long-term savings goals to making things work in the short-term.
-But as the end of the year approaches, it may be time to get back on track with your retirement savings goals.
+During the coronavirus pandemic, you may have had to shift your focus from long-term savings goals to making things work in the short-term.
+But as 2022 draws to a close and you've had a chance to start transitioning back to your pre-pandemic financial habits, it might be time to get back on track with your retirement savings goals.

-“When saving and planning for your retirement, it’s important to acknowledge that there is not a ‘one size fits all’ solution and to understand if your current plan is right for you,” said Ellen Jordan, senior vice president and investment manager at Bryn Mawr Trust Wealth Management.
-“This is a great time to review your goals and to think about what’s really important to you.”
+"When saving and planning for your retirement, it's important to acknowledge that there is not a 'one size fits all' solution and to understand if your current plan is right for you," said Ellen Jordan, senior vice president and financial planner at Bryn Mawr Trust Wealth Management.
+"This is a great time to review your goals and to think about what's really important to you."

 Before you check in with yourself or your financial advisor for an end-of-year look at your retirement plan, it's important to know what questions to ask and what aspects of your plan you should be aware of.
 To help get you started, I spoke with financial experts to get their insights on everything you need to look for during your year-end retirement check-in.

 Your Savings Rate